khongten001/tidykit-fp/docs/TidyKit.Request.Simple.md

 if Response.StatusCode = 200 then
   WriteLn(Response.Text);
-// Both Response and Builder are automatically cleaned up
+// Both Response and Request are automatically cleaned up
 ```

 The fluent interface above makes the request construction both readable and maintainable:
-- The builder is automatically initialized when declared
+- The request is automatically initialized when declared
 - Each method call is chained to the next
 - The code reads like a natural language description
 - The state is built up step by step